jacquestrdx123/vue3-admin-crud/README.md

 - Inertia.js (automatically installed with this package)
 - Vue 3.x (automatically installed with this package)
 - Tailwind CSS 4 (automatically installed with this package)
+- Ziggy (automatically installed with this package via Composer)

 ## Installation